sg-developer-portal/doc-portal-publisher-guide/get-started.md

 ![openapi documentation with redoc screenshot](assets/redoc-preview.png)

 ### 2. Push to GitHub
-After your Markdown or OAS documentation is prepared, push it to GitHub.
+After your Markdown or OpenAPI documentation is prepared, push it to GitHub.

 [Create a new github.com repository](https://github.com/new) (this can be either public or private) and follow the instructions on GitHub to push your new repository to that project.